 An advocate of quality, sequential music education for all, Martha was on the writing team for Iowa Core Curriculum, co-writing a sample unit, as well as contributing to the Essential Concepts and Skills document for elementary music.

-Dan Black (IAAE Communications Chair) currently serves as an orchestra teacher in the Council Bluffs Community School District and as a member of the Iowa Department of Education Fine Arts Leadership Team.
+Dan Black (IAAE Communications Chair) currently serves as an orchestra and guitar teacher in the Council Bluffs Community School District and as a member of the Iowa Department of Education Fine Arts Leadership Team.
 Before coming to Council Bluffs, he served on the Iowa Fine Arts Standards Adoption Team, taught middle and high school bands in Red Oak, Iowa; Nebraska City, Nebraska; and Springville, Iowa.
 While teaching, Dan Black also served as Secondary Technology Coordinator in Springville, then as a PreK-5 Instructional Technology Coach and as a Secondary Lead Teacher in Red Oak.

 As an innovator in curriculum and instruction, he began guitar and world drumming ensembles, incorporated new music technologies, and expanded and enhanced traditional ensemble experiences through personalized learning in music composition, leadership, literacy, and performance.
 Dan Black holds degrees in music education (B.M.) and school leadership (M.A.E.) from the University of Northern Iowa.